lensacom/sparkit-learn/README.md

 - __DictRDD:__

-	A column based data format, each row is a _numpy.array_.
+	A column based data format, each column is a _numpy.array_.
 	```python
 	from splearn.rdd import DictRDD